tytydraco/yessleep/out/White_Junction.md

-# A account of a possession which led to gruesome crimes
+# An account of a possession which led to gruesome crimes

 When I was an Altar Boy, I served with an odd kid that became known as the Priest Confessor.
 Believe it or not, somehow it happened that priests started coming to HIM to confess their sins.

 But the last priest he’d ever see gave him much more than a confession.